 There is a broad range of energy resilience needs and funding mechanisms.
-Because of the limited funds and the overwhelming need, it is imperative that PRDOH utilize a "Best-Fit" for each potential energy project.
+Because of the Limited funds and the overwhelming need, it is make it imperative for that PRDOH to utilize a "Best-Fit" approach for each potential energy project.
 PRDOH will need to work with entities and other funding agencies to align projects with the funding stream where they are best-suited.
 This is applicable even within the different CDBG-DR and CDBG-MIT programs under PRDOH administration.
-Table 17 below is an example of how we must ensure "best-fit" for each project.
+Table 17 below is an example of how we must ensure the "best-fit" for each project.
 On the left are the different funding streams, with timelines and administering entities.
 Since energy resilience needs may be addressed through a variety of programs, proposed projects may need to be aligned with the appropriate program based on the target area, eligibility criteria, timeline, etc., to maximize the funding available.